hyperledger/fabric-rfcs/text/0000-modular-crypto-service.md

 We now have 3 streams of China crypto libraries under Hyperledger-TWGC github organization.
 Some of them has also provided successful ane enterprise-proven bccsp implementations.
 But as along as we go deeper into fabric source, we notice implementing bccsp only could not fulfill all of Chinese national crypto specification requirements.
-There are some cypro library usages outside of bccsp, such as communication protocol, X509 format conversion.
+There are some crypto library usages outside of bccsp, such as communication protocol, X509 format conversion.
 It relates to fabric architect design thus we need broader consensus and feedbacks from community as an RFC level change.

 Additionally, the new design should take care of not only Chinese but for any other national crypto standards.
+So discussion below will focus on two parts.
+- Adjust with new crypto standards to fabric in bccsp.
+- Adjust with new crypto standards at community level.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation